alphagov/rp-onboarding-tech-docs/source/pages/matching/matchingstrategy.rst

 The UK uses addresses as an extra attribute to establish identity and help with matching.
 Other countries can use a personal identification number or similar.
 Both approaches meet identity assurance standards.

-If you :ref:`cofigure your MSA to accept EU identities<msaeidas>`, make sure your matching strategy does not rely on receiving an ``addresses`` attribute for all identities.
+If you :ref:`configure your MSA to accept EU identities<msaeidas>`, make sure your matching strategy does not rely on receiving an ``addresses`` attribute for all identities.
 EU identities won't have an ``addresses`` attribute.
 GOV.UK Verify identities will have at least one verified ``addresses`` attribute that you can use in your matching strategy.

 **Unverified attributes**